FZJ-IEK3-VSA/LOCALISED-Datasharing-API-Client/README.md

 Next, access the data and get it in a Pandas DataFrame.

-3. In a fresh Python file or Jupyter notebook, import the following libraries:
+3. In a fresh Python file or Jupyter notebook, import the following libraries.
+**Note:** The `data_access.py` file in the repository is already loaded with these commands.
     ```bash
     import requests
     from pandas import json_normalize